Farm to School of North Carolina Awards

 The Awards are presented by the Farm to School Coalition of NC and its steering committee members who come from the NC Department of Public Instruction, NC Department of Agriculture & Consumer Services, NC Department of Health and Human Services, NC Cooperative Extension/Center for Environmental Farming Systems, FoodCorps NC, Appalachian Sustainable Agriculture Project (ASAP), and the NC School Nutrition Association—as well as a number of other f2s partners, and were developed, from Georgia's Golden Radish, Awards over a year's time with a team of over thirty stakeholders, primarily school nutrition directors.

 Honored LEAs will be recognized by the Farm to School Coalition of NC in the fall.
-LEAs are recognized at five levels denoting varying levels of engagement in farm to school:
+LEAs are recognized at four levels in 2020, denoting varying levels of engagement in farm to school:

 Opening Date: aiming for Dec 2019 Application Deadline: Wednesday, June 2nd 2020